oxsecurity/megalinter/docs/install-github.md

     # permissions enabled to `write` for MegaLinter to function.
     #
     # Always aim to provide as few permissions as possible for personal access
     # tokens.
-By default, all permissions are set to read only.
+By default, all permissions are set to read-only.
 Write
     # permissions must be set for the following scopes in the described
     # circumstances:
     #